Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Model

 We further generalize the previous scenario by considering settings in which the decision-maker responds to each customer's arrival by offering an assortment of available resources, where the customer's selection is governed by a discrete choice model.
-We assume that customer behavior follows the basic attraction model introduced by \cite{luce1959individual}, which subsumes the widely used multinomial logit (MNL) model.
-Specifically, in each period $t \in \mathcal{T}$, the request is characterized by a type $\theta_t = (p_t, l_t, r_t, \{w_{tj} \mid j \in \mathcal{M}\}, \{v_{tj} \mid j \in \mathcal{M}^+\})$, where $\mathcal{M}^+ \triangleq \mathcal{M} \cup \{0\}$ and index 0 represents the outside option.
+We assume that customer behavior follows a basic attraction model (BAM) \citep{luce1959individual}.
+Specifically, in each period $t \in \mathcal{T}$, under \textit{Bernoulli arrivals}, the request is characterized by a type $\theta_t = (p_t, l_t, r_t, \{w_{tj} \mid j \in \mathcal{M}\}, \{v_{tj} \mid j \in \mathcal{M}^+\})$, where $\mathcal{M}^+ \triangleq \mathcal{M} \cup \{0\}$ and index 0 represents the outside option.
 The parameters $p_t,l_t,r_t,\{w_{tj}|j \in \mathcal{M}\}$ are defined as in the previous scenario.
 The parameter $v_{tj} \ge 0$ denotes the attractiveness of resource $j \in \mathcal{M}$ to customer $t$, and $v_{t0} \ge 0$ denotes the attractiveness of the outside option.
-If an assortment $\mathcal{S} \subseteq \mathcal{M}$ of available resources is offered to customer $t$, she chooses option $j \in \mathcal{S}^+$ with probability proportional to its attractiveness, that is, with probability $\frac{v_{tj}}{\sum_{k \in \mathcal{S}^+} v_{tk}}$.
-To ensure well-defined choice probabilities, we assume that resources with zero attractiveness are never included in the assortment.
+If an assortment $\mathcal{S} \subseteq \mathcal{M}$ of available resources is offered to customer $t$, she chooses option $j \in \mathcal{S}^+$ with probability proportional to its attractiveness, that is, with probability ${v_{tj}}/{(\sum_{k \in \mathcal{S}^+} v_{tk})}$.
+To ensure well-defined choice probabilities, if $\sum_{k \in \mathcal{S}^+} v_{tk} = 0$, we assume that the customer chooses the outside option with probability 1.
+Note that the BAM model proposed in \cite{luce1959individual} requires $v_{t0} > 0$.
+Here, we allow $v_{t0} = 0$ so that the accept-or-reject scenario is included as a special case (see Lemma~\ref{lemma:special_case}).
+We also remark that BAM encompasses the widely used multinomial logit choice model \citep{mcfadden1974conditional}.
 The decision-maker’s objective is to maximize the total expected revenue over the planning horizon by determining, in each period, which assortment of available resources to offer.
+Again, in Section~\ref{sec:general_arrivals}, we extend the Bernoulli arrivals to \textit{general arrivals}, where $l_t, r_t, \{w_{tj}|j \in \mathcal{M} \}$ and $\{ v_{tj} | j \in \mathcal{M}\}$ can also be random and follow known distributions.